Money of Kievan Rus': Description of the period

-The coinless period is a period in the history of the currency of Ancient Russia, characterized by an almost complete absence of both foreign and domestic coins.
-After the extinction of the inflow of eastern coins to Russia due to the weakening of the Caliphate, they were replaced by commodity-money.
+The coinless period is a period in the history of the currency of Kievan Rus', characterized by an almost complete absence of both foreign and domestic coins.
+After the extinction of the inflow of eastern coins to Rus' due to the weakening of the Caliphate, they were replaced by commodity-money.
 This period began in the 12th century and ended in the 14th century.
 Commodity money were used as a medium of circulation.
-Large calculations were made with the help of cattle and silver ingots - hryvnias; for small calculations was used fur, sometimes glass bracelets, beads, spindling, and other standard products of ancient Russian crafts.
+Large calculations were made with the help of cattle and silver ingots - grivnas; for small calculations was used fur, sometimes glass bracelets, beads, spindling, and other standard products of Kievan Rus' crafts.
 In some cases, even the cowry shells, which in Siberia retained their value as a small change coin until the beginning of the 19th century.

-Starting with the establishment of the Tatar-Mongol yoke, the economy of the ancient Russian principalities is increasingly acquiring natural features.
+Starting with the establishment of the Tatar-Mongol yoke, the economy of the Rus' principalities is increasingly acquiring natural features.
 The main function of money became the function in the means of accumulation: coins were hoarding and deposit in treasures.
 This period was called coinless, covering the 12th, 13th and 14th centuries.

 Own silver deposits were discovered in Russia only in the 18th century, therefore the country's monetary economy depended entirely on the influx of this metal, primarily in the form of a coin, from abroad.
 In the 12th century, this influx began to shorten from the western direction (presumably due to the strengthening of the German knight orders in the Baltic States and the beginning of regular hostilities between them and the western principalities; see the article “Ostsiedlung”), and in the 13th century from the eastern (presumably, this was caused by the Tatar-Mongol invasion).